Have a question not answered here? Please drop me an E-mail!

 Yes!
-It is also our wish to create short animated cartoons based on other stories that don't exactly suit the novel or comic book format.
+It is also my wish to create short animated cartoons based on other stories that don't exactly suit the novel or comic book format.
 However, as animating software is very expensive, and can be highly time-consuming, it is a distant future goal and is not something that will start to happen anytime soon.

 I want to make an adaptation of a ZuW story.
 Would you allow this?

-We'd love to hear more about your desired project, and to discuss it further with you.
+I'd love to hear more about your desired project, and to discuss it further with you.
 No solid answer can be given here; please get in touch with Thomas at firstname.lastname@example.org

 Why are books in full-colour so expensive?

 Here is a little bonus info for you too!
-Our printers, for some reason, do not charge us via CPI (colour-page-inlays) and instead treat each full-colour book as if every single page is in full-colour, even if it isn't.
-They aim to change this in the future, but for now this is out of our control.
+Our printers, for some reason, do not charge via CPI (colour-page-inlays) and instead treat each full-colour book as if every single page is in full-colour, even if it isn't.
+They aim to change this in the future, but for now this is out of my control.

-I see you are an author, would you be interested in paying us for -
+Would you be interested in paying us for -